 This will depend on the situation.
 Is the DUI a first time offense?
 Was there an accident involved?
 What is the BAC (Blood Alcohol Content)?
 Do you have an attorney to help represent you and speed up the process?
 Will there be a trial?

-If you do not understand your rights or or the Arizona DUI law and process, you need to call My AZ Lawyers for a FREE INITIAL CONSULTATION.
-Let the experts in Arizona DUI law facilitate this process, which is confusing and somewhat complicated if you are unfamiliar with these procedures.
+If you do not understand your rights or the Arizona DUI law and process, you need to call My AZ Lawyers for a FREE INITIAL CONSULTATION.
+Let the experts in Arizona DUI law facilitate this process, which is confusing and somewhat complex if you are unfamiliar with these procedures.

 Once you are arrested for a crime, you are a defendant, an accused citizen.
 Basically, you are presumed innocent until proven otherwise.
-The DUI process in Arizona, a process in which to prove or disprove your innocence, is a formality governed by the Arizona Rules of Criminal Procedure.
+The DUI process in Arizona, a process in which to prove or disprove your innocence.
+It is also a formality governed by the Arizona Rules of Criminal Procedure.
 These rules set a structure in which your case will proceed through the courts.

 THE ARIZONA DUI PROCESS